Where could Brazil's criminal investigation of Jair Bolsonaro lead? | DW | 29.04.2020

 Read more: Brazilian President Bolsonaro sides with anti-democracy protesters

-Aras asked the Supreme Court to investigate both Bolsonaro and Moro the same day the latter made the meddling accusations.
-However, Rubens Glezer, a law professor with the Getulio Vargas Foundation in Sao Paulo But Aras, said the attorney general was "ambiguous" and left enough leeway to maneuver depending on how the case develops.
+Aras asked the Supreme Court to greenlight investigations into both Bolsonaro and Moro the same day the latter made the meddling accusations.
+However, Rubens Glezer, a law professor with the Getulio Vargas Foundation in Sao Paulo, said the attorney general was "ambiguous" and left enough leeway to maneuver depending on how the case develops.

 "If [after the investigation] things look bad for Bolsonaro, Aras can say he did his part and no one can accuse him of having stayed silent," Glezer said.
 "If Bolsonaro continues stable and the investigation turns against Moro, [Aras] can show that he was a 'good soldier' [to the government] and pave his way to a vacancy on the Supreme Court."